connorabbas/basic-framework/README.md

 ``` bash command-line
 composer create-project connora/basic your-project-name
 ```
 The project `.env` file should be created on install when using composer.
-If not, a provided example file is included.
+An `.env.example` file is included as well.

 ### Serving Your Site Locally
 If you want to serve your site locally for quick testing or development and you have php installed on your machine, use the "serve" command while working in the root of your project.
 Note: this will only serve your site with php, not MySQL.